Extending the Kubernetes API with the aggregation layer

 Extension API servers should have low latency networking to and from the kube-apiserver.
 Discovery requests are required to round-trip from the kube-apiserver in five seconds or less.

 If your extension API server cannot achieve that latency requirement, consider making changes that let you meet it.
-You can also set the

 - To get the aggregator working in your environment, configure the aggregation layer.